AntheSevenants/ntk/README.md

 ## What is this tool?

-During spring of 2018, I built a visualisation tool for the course [Nederlandse taalkunde I](https://onderwijsaanbod.kuleuven.be/syllabi/n/F0AM8BN.htm) at KU Leuven.
+During spring of 2018, I built a visualisation tool for the syntax exercises of the course [Nederlandse taalkunde I](https://onderwijsaanbod.kuleuven.be/syllabi/n/F0AM8BN.htm) at KU Leuven.
 I have decided to open source this tool and make it available for everyone to use.

 For the 2023 release, I updated to codebase to support the codings introduced in the 2019 revision of the handbook.
 At the same time, I also updated the interface.